oceanworldsfieldguide/oceanworldsfieldguide.github.io/_sources/Module1.md

 #### **1.3 Plate Tectonics and Mantle Redox State**

 Plate tectonics and the mantle's redox state are fundamental to Earth’s ocean habitability.
 The movement of tectonic plates facilitates the recycling of nutrients and gases through processes like subduction and volcanic eruptions.
 The mantle’s redox state influences the type of gases released during these eruptions, predominantly carbon dioxide (CO2) in Earth’s oxidizing mantle conditions, which are essential for maintaining an oxygenated atmosphere and supporting photosynthetic life.
 Note, however, that the redox state of Earth’s oceans has evolved through time.
-In earliest Earth history, the redox poise of lavas being erupted at Earth’s seafloor would have been more reducing than the present day (Shock & Schulte, 1998\) and, while photosynthesis may have led to a first build-up of free oxygen in the atmosphere in the early Proterozoic Eon, oxygenation of the deep ocean may have been delayed until as recently as the Phanerozoic (Lyons et al., 2014), quasi-coincident with the evolution of multi-cellular organisms on Earth
+In earliest Earth history, the redox poise of lavas being erupted at Earth’s seafloor would have been more reducing than the present day (Shock & Schulte, 1998\) and, while photosynthesis may have led to a first build-up of free oxygen in the atmosphere in the early Proterozoic Eon, oxygenation of the deep ocean may have been delayed until as recently as the Phanerozoic (Lyons et al., 2014), quasi-coincident with the evolution of multi-cellular organisms on Earth.

-####

 #### **1.4 Thermohaline Circulation and Chemosymbiosis**

 Thermohaline circulation, driven by differences in temperature and salinity, distributes oxygen and nutrients throughout the ocean.
 This circulation is crucial for bringing oxygen to deep-sea environments, supporting aerobic life forms.
 Additionally, at hydrothermal vents, chemosynthetic organisms thrive through chemosymbiosis, where they derive energy from chemical reactions rather than sunlight.
 These ecosystems are supported by rock-water reactions like serpentinization, which vary according to rock type, and release hydrogen and other reduced chemicals that, upon reaction with the more oxidizing ocean, serve as energy sources for microbial life (Amend et al., 2011).